Today is August 23, 2026 /

 Jewish Calendar

 In Kitah Gimel, we will continue to build upon the foundation in Hebrew that was established in 2nd grade.
-In conjunction with learning Hebrew, Kitah Gimel will explore the stories from Bereshit (Genesis) and Shemot (Exodus)
+Students will grow in their letter and vowel recognition and learn Hebrew vocabulary related to each Hebrew letter as a way to reinforce the sounds of the letters and vowels.
+In conjunction with learning Hebrew, Kitah Gimel will explore the stories from Bereshit (Genesis) and Shemot (Exodus).

 Kitah Gimel attends Tefillot on Wednesday afternoons with 2nd, 4th and 5th grade and on Sunday morning with 2nd and 4th – 6th grade.